Classroom Visits, Workshops & Discussion Guides

 All About Editing

-This program details the tips and tricks that will see you successfully from “I’ve got a general idea of how I want this story to go” to a polished, powerful manuscript ready for publication.
+This program details the tips and tricks that will see you successfully from “I’ve got a general idea of how I want this story to go” to a polished, powerful manuscript ready for querying and publication.

 Classroom Discussion Guides